Zren/zren.github.io/kde_docs.md

 If you want an item to scale to the parent's width, you have the option of setting it to be the same width as the parent (which doesn't work in a Layout).
 You can also try anchoring to the left and right (which does work).

-Within a Layout however, the proper way to do so is to use the special property attached to the contents of a Layout, `Layout.fillWidth`.
+Within a [Layout](http://doc.qt.io/qt-5/qml-qtquick-layouts-layout.html) however, the proper way to do so is to use the special property attached to the contents of a Layout, `Layout.fillWidth`.
 Setting it to `true` will make the item scale to fill up the empty space.

 ![](https://i.imgur.com/s2QXkON.png)

+The other Layout related properties can be [read here](http://doc.qt.io/qt-5/qml-qtquick-layouts-layout.html).

 {% endcapture %}{% capture sectionRight %}
 {% highlight qml %}